 April Lodge Guinea Pig Rescue operates a long term fostering scheme.
 This scheme was designed to help find homes for guinea pigs not suitable for adoption and to free up spaces for those who are.
-Information about guinea pigs ready to go to new homes is available on our adoption page.

 Many of our rescues are here a long time before we can find them the right home.
 So long, in fact, that they often then become “too old” to adopt.
 Instead of adoption, we may qualify them for long term fostercare.